- Consolidated Notes

 - Projects comprising the perpetual (duration unrestricted) transfer of rights to use software products (licences) as well as related services

 The revenues are reported less any early payment discounts, customer bonuses and rebates.
 Agreements with several components (e.g. subscriptions and services) are internally allocated to their individual components, and revenues are recognised on the basis of those individual components.

 Revenues are generally recognised when the sales price is determined or determinable, no significant duties exist and the collection of the receivables is likely.
 Income from subscriptions is recognised on a straight-line basis pro rata temporis throughout the period of time for which they were calculated.
+Income from single use is recognised at the time of the granting of the possibility of use.
 Income from the perpetual transfer of rights of use is generally recognised as soon as the relevant licence key is delivered.
 Income from projects are recognised as soon as the service is provided.

 Costs are recognised when the good or service is used or at the time they were generated.
 Interest is recognised as either an expense and/or income according to the period in which it arose under the effective interest method.
 Rental payment costs under operating leases are likewise recognised on a straight-line basis over the entire term of the lease, irrespective of the payment arrangements made under such leases.

 Contingent liabilities are either potential obligations, which could result in an outflow of resources but the existence of which must be confirmed through the occurrence or non-occurrence of one or more future events, or current obligations, which do not satisfy the recognition criteria of the liability.
 These items are listed separately in the notes, unless the possibility that resources with economic benefits will be lost is unlikely.
 There were no contingent liabilities in the fiscal year.

 In connection with business combinations, contingent liabilities are recorded as liabilities on the balance sheet pursuant to IFRS3.37, if the fair value can be reliably calculated.